khalilelghoul01/HttpFrost/README.md

 you need two folders (routes, public):

--in public you can put your static files (css, js, images, etc) -in routes you can put your routes controller in python files
+-in public you can put your static files (css, js, images, etc)\n -in routes you can put your routes controller in python files